 Self-service data prep with dataflows

 As the volume of data continues to grow, so does the challenge of shaping that data into well-structured, actionable information.
 You want data that’s ready for apps, AI workloads, or analytics so that you can quickly turn volumes of data into actionable insights.
-With self-service data prep in the Power Apps portal, you can transform and load data to Common Data Service or your organization’s Azure Data Lake Storage Gen2 account with just a few clicks.
+With self-service data prep in the Power Apps portal, you can transform and load data to Microsoft Dataverse or your organization’s Azure Data Lake Storage Gen2 account with just a few clicks.

 Dataflows were introduced to help organizations unify data from disparate sources and prepare it for consumption.
 You can easily create dataflows using familiar, self-service tools to ingest, transform, integrate, and enrich big data.
 When creating a dataflow, you will define data source connections, ETL (extract, transform, load) logic, and destination to load the resulting data to.
 Once created, you can configure a dataflow's refresh schedule to indicate how frequently it should run.
 In addition, the new model-driven calculation engine makes the process of data preparation more manageable, more deterministic, and less cumbersome for dataflow customers.
 With dataflows, tasks that once required a data IT organization to create and oversee (and many hours or days to complete) can now be handled with a few clicks by individuals who aren’t even data scientists, such as app creators, business analysts and report creators.

-Dataflows store data in entities.
-An entity is a set of records used to store data, similar to how a table stores data within a database.
-Customers can define custom entity schema or leverage the Common Data Model’s standard entities.
+Dataflows store data in tables.
+An table is a set of rows used to store data, similar to how a table stores data within a database.
+Customers can define custom table schema or leverage the Common Data Model’s standard tables.
 The Common Data Model is a shared data language for business and analytical applications to use.
 The Common Data Model metadata system enables consistency of data and its meaning across applications and business processes such as Power Apps, Power BI, some Dynamics 365 apps (model-driven apps), and Azure, which store data in conformance with the Common Data Model.
-A dataflow’s resulting entities can then be stored in either of the following:
+A dataflow’s resulting tables can then be stored in either of the following:

 Azure Data Lake Storage Gen2.
 Lets you collaborate with people in your organization using Power BI, Azure Data, and AI services or custom-built line-of-business applications that read data from the lake.
 Dataflows that load data to an Azure Data Lake Storage Gen2 account store data in Common Data Model folders.
 Common Data Model folders contain schematized data and metadata in a standardized format to facilitate data exchange and to enable full interoperability across services that produce or consume data stored in an organization’s Azure Data Lake Storage account as the shared storage layer.